 Luckily, now they had worked with us & knew us, so they were cool to wait a while.
 They knew we were good for it & we gave them the (very sizable) balance over the next few months after we were open.

 This was a really exciting time for everyone on our scene & gave us all a massive lift.

 We had made it to the new place by the skin of our teeth & had big plans.

 Starting to settle in

 At last we could branch out, work with organisations we wanted to support, up our visual game & have a really nicely laid out place to properly let things loose.

 Ideas were coming out of our ears & we were buzzing..!

 We’d reflected our love of all things natural in previous publicity, but now we had a lot of wall space, we decided to get it up in lights…

 This was our chance, to move many of the ideas we had only dreamed of into reality & large pictures of endangered, beautiful animals were the very first thing we displayed.

-It took years for the gravity of the situation to hit us & by then we were open, rammed & the builders paid off.
+It took months for the actual gravity of the struggle we'd just been in to hit us, but by that point we were open, rammed every night & had the builders paid off.